natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

       this.reconnect = setTimeout(() => this.internalConnect(), reconnectMs);
     }

-A <a href="https://about.me/riccardocoppola" target="_blank"/>senior dev on my team</a> pointed out that in this case since the internalConnect function was completely defined elsewhere in the file, a callback was not needed.
-We could just pass the function as an argument.
+Then... a <a href="https://about.me/riccardocoppola" target="_blank">senior dev on my team</a> pointed out that in this case since the internalConnect function was completely defined elsewhere in the file (and not changed by handleReconnect), a callback was not actually needed.
+We could just pass the function as an argument, remembering to bind *this* again since the fat arrow function was no longer being used.

     handleReconnect() {
       const reconnectMs = this.reconnectSeconds * 1000;
       console.log(`attempting to reconnect to rabbit. in ${reconnectMs}ms`);
       this.reconnect = setTimeout(this.internalConnect.bind(this), reconnectMs);
     }

+Either way is valid, but the second is a little neater.

 Nat x